yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 - Go was created and then open sourced by ThoughtWorks.
 As with other advanced CI servers, Go lets you distribute your builds across different systems and monitor them all in one place.
 - Built on Ruby, Integrity needs Ruby 1.8.7 or newer, RubyGems 1.3.5 or newer, and Git 1.6 or newer.[1]

-Reference

-[1]P. 29 J. 2015 N. T. 59up, “6 top continuous integration tools,” Opensource.com.
-[Online].
-Available: https://opensource.com/business/15/7/six-continuous-integration-tools.
-[Accessed: 10-Oct-2016].

 ####•what is technical product management?

 Product management is the organizational structure within a business that manages the development, marketing and sale of a product or set of products throughout the product life cycle.
-It encompasses the broad set of activities required to get the product to market and to support it thereafter.[1]In my opinion, technical product management should be relative to a concept of marketing management.
+It encompasses the broad set of activities required to get the product to market and to support it thereafter [2].In my opinion, technical product management should be relative to a concept of marketing management.
 It consider the software development process from the perspective of technical.
 But Market-Driven Requirements Engineering (MDRE) handles the continuous flow of requirements in an engineering effort, and is not limited to a development instance but part of technical product management as a whole.
-The market-driven environment generates large amounts of requirements from multiple sources, internal and external, threatening to overload the technical management of products.[2]
+The market-driven environment generates large amounts of requirements from multiple sources, internal and external, threatening to overload the technical management of products [3].

-Reference

-[1]“What is product management? definition and meaning,” BusinessDictionary.com.
-[Online].
-Available: http://www.businessdictionary.com/definition/product-management.html.
-[Accessed: 10-Oct-2016].

-[2]T. Gorschek, “Requirements engineering supporting technical product management,” 2006.

 ####•What is roadmapping?
 How can you do it large scale?

-Roadmapping is a powerful technique for planning an organisation’s technological capabilities to ensure they meet its commercial or strategic goals[1].
+Roadmapping is a powerful technique for planning an organisation’s technological capabilities to ensure they meet its commercial or strategic goals[4].
 Roadmaps present products and technologies required to realize these products, as well as their mutual relationship over a period.
 Teamwork, integral involvement by the organization and good communication are essential characteristics of the process.
 Benefits include a shared product–technology strategy and a cross-functional approach to product and technology planning and vision building.
-The roadmap drafting process can be supported by such tools as maturity grid, Quality Function Deployment and the Innovation Matrix[2].
+The roadmap drafting process can be supported by such tools as maturity grid, Quality Function Deployment and the Innovation Matrix[5].
 First of all, roadmapping in large scale is not a Gantt chart.
-Secondly, considering the roadmapping of requirement engineering with large scale, I will  take more business oriented decision when e.g. eliciting and analyzing requirements or when performing release planning[3].
+Secondly, considering the roadmapping of requirement engineering with large scale, I will  take more business oriented decision when e.g. eliciting and analyzing requirements or when performing release planning[6].
 From long-term perspective, roadmaps have a long term perspective, it is important to frequently update and review marketing information.
 The detail process of applying  roadmapping in large scale:
 - Analyze market segments
 - Market and competitor analysis
 - Eliciting and negotiating requirements from key customers